Linuxfabrik/monitoring-plugins/check-plugins/cpu-usage/README.md

 graphing.
 Extended stats (context switches, interrupts, etc.) are included if supported on this platform.
 With `--top`, the most CPU-intensive processes are also listed for quick diagnosis.
 This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
+The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

 options:
   -h, --help           show this help message and exit